joansalasoler/vpype-gscrib/docs/dev-guide.md

 **Implement the Command:**

 1. Open `vpype_mecode/builder/gcode_builder.py`.
-2. Modify `GBuilder` to support the new command by adding a new method.
+2. Modify `GCodeBuilder` to support the new command by adding a new method.
 3. Use `self._get_statement()` to build the G-code statement.
 4. Write the G-code statement using `self.write(statement)`.